zfv200/dream-collage-frontend/README.md

 3. Follow the instructions on the API ReadMe to create the database and provide the api endpoints/
 4. Visit https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/ and https://www.rosette.com/ to generate your own API keys for image/analysis generation.
 5. Plug keys in to code (here).
-6. CD into dream-collage-frontend and run npm install && npm start.
+6. CD into dream-collage-frontend and run npm install && npm install html2canvas && npm install react-redux && npm start.
 7. Create some dream collages!